instacart/redux-rails/README.md

 ```

-### Meta data
+### Metadata
-Models and collections each get a few pieces of meta data.
-Some are optional and some are always around
+Models and collections each get a few pieces of metadata.
+Some are optional and some are always around.
 - **loading** - true while any rails action is currently awaiting a response from the server.
 - **loadingError** - any error that occurred during the last rails action.
 Cleared on subsequent actions.
 - **id (optional)** - the id of the model/resource member.